Doctors Note Logo

 High A1C means your blood sugar has been elevated over time.
 That increases risk — but it is often manageable with the right combination of lifestyle changes, medication (if needed), and medical supervision.

-Before your next appointment, consider using a free AI-powered tool to check your symptoms for Diabetes Mellitus and get personalized insights that can help guide your conversation with your doctor.
+Before your next appointment, use a free AI-powered symptom checker to assess your risk for Diabetes Mellitus and get personalized insights that can help you have a more informed conversation with your doctor.

 Most importantly: